dealii/candi/README.md

 You can adapt several things to your personal needs, this includes the individual choice for
 * the DOWNLOAD folder (can be safely removed after installation),
+* the UNPACK folder of the downloaded packages (can be safely removed after installation),
 * the BUILD folder (can be safely removed after installation),
 * the INSTALLATION destination folder, and more options.